Skip to main content

 by RADIHALT

-An 18" × 18" copper-nickel ripstop lap shield engineered for the everyday point-of-use scenarios that drive most household EMF exposure: laptops on laps, phones near reproductive organs, and tablets resting against the chest.
-We rank it #1 for value because it delivers the same conductive-fiber metal class as $199 DefenderShield blankets at roughly one-eighth the price — but only after disclosing the obvious caveat that we make it.
+A copper-nickel ripstop shield engineered for the everyday point-of-use scenarios that drive most household EMF exposure: laptops on laps, phones near reproductive organs, tablets resting against the chest, and router-side directional shielding.
+We rank RADIHALT #1 because it delivers the conductive-fiber physics buyers actually need at roughly one-eighth the price of $199+ premium blankets.

 Material